What Is Absinthe?

 For instance, pastis is a French spirit that was developed following the absinthe ban.
 Pastis is produced using star anise and liquorice root, which results in a distinctive herbal flavour.
 Like absinthe, it is typically diluted with water.

-Meanwhile, ouzo and sambuca are two other anise-flavoured spirits from Greece and Italy, respectively.
+Meanwhile, the aforementioned ouzo and sambuca are two other anise-flavoured spirits from the Mediterranean.
+Both have a longer history than pastis but their sales soared when absinthe became illegal.
 Otherwise, akvavit is a Scandinavian spirit that occasionally uses anise during the maceration process.

 Are There Health Benefits To Drinking Absinthe?

 Despite the controversy, wormwood does have some benefits in small doses.
 Indeed, excites the central nervous system and has several therapeutic uses.
 For instance, it can help with digestion problems such as intestinal spasms and loss of appetite.

 Similarly, it has been known to help treat fevers, liver disease, and memory loss.